 VARIABLE VALUE DESCRIPTION CONTACT Contact information (Optional) Some human readable contact information for the owner of the file.
 This may be the contact of the advertising operations team for the website.
 This may be an email address, phone number, link to a contact form, or other suitable means of communication.
 SUBDOMAIN Pointer to a subdomain file (Optional) A machine readable subdomain pointer to a subdomain within the root domain, on which an ads.txt can be found.
 The crawler should fetch and consume associate the data to the subdomain, not the current domain.
 This referral should be exempt from the public suffix truncation process.
 Only root domains should refer crawlers to subdomains.
 Subdomains should not refer to other subdomains.
-INVENTORYPART NERDOMAIN A pointer to the domain of an entity that is explicitly authorized to monetise ads within application's content.
-The partners corresponding app- (Recommended where relevant) When a site or an app contains ad inventory that is owned by another partner - the app or site may list all domains for those partners via this directive rather than the original method of maintaining a separate line for every relationship under that partner.
-See the implementers notes for more details as this feature ads.txt or ads.txt file will requires coordination with your SSP. be hosted at this domain. --- --
+INVENTORYPARTNERDOMAIN A pointer to the domain of an entity that is explicitly authorized to monetize ads within the application's content.
+The partner's corresponding ads.txt file will be hosted at this domain.
+(Recommended where relevant) When a site or an app contains ad inventory that is owned by another partner - the app or site may list all domains for those partners via this directive rather than the original method of maintaining a separate line for every relationship under that partner.
+It is expected that the INVENTORYPARTNERDOMAIN reference is followed to an ads.txt file only (not app-ads.txt).
+See the implementers notes for more details as this feature requires coordination with your advertising system.